vbmeireles/kbdusm/README.md

-# kbdusy
+# kbdusm
-A modified version of the United States International keyboard
+A customized version of the United States International keyboard with support for Paraguayan Guarani characters